-In the end, you should not worry too much about your compost (unless it turns into a big smelly mess) because it is still the best way to nourish your plants, dispose of waste, and help the environment even though each particular batch may not be perfect.
-But it does require a large quantity of materials to produce a small amount of compost.
+In the end, don’t worry too much about your compost (unless it turns into a big smelly mess).
+It is still the best way to nourish your plants, dispose of waste, and help the environment even though each particular batch may not be perfect.
+But it does require large quantities of materials to produce a small amount of compost.
 Understanding how all the elements in your soil and your compost interact with each other to produce great soil is a complex process that is even more complex to describe.

 Basically, it comes down to always mixing as many different materials as you can in your compost heap.
 This will ensure you have a pretty good chance of producing “good compost” that is nutrient rich to make your plants grow.

 What not to put in your Compost heap?